The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5

-We apply this process to all $220,356$ galaxies in our sample, shown in Figure \ref{Fig:C20p_zDist}.
-In each MC iteration, we choose a redshift for all $220,356$ galaxies, of which $\sim 9.7\%$ additionally have a spectroscopic or grism redshift.
-For future steps in a given MC iteration we only consider galaxies which fall in the redshift range $2<z<3$.
+We applied this process to all $220,356$ galaxies in our sample, shown in Figure \ref{Fig:C20p_zDist}.
+In each MC iteration, we chose a redshift for all $220,356$ galaxies, of which $\sim 9.7\%$ additionally had a spectroscopic or grism redshift.
+For future steps in a given MC iteration we only considered galaxies which fell in the redshift range $2<z<3$.

-\subsection{Fitting Stellar Mass}
+\subsection{Fitting stellar mass}

-For each Monte Carlo realization, we refit the stellar mass of every galaxy based on its MC-assigned redshift.
-In order to refit the masses, we use \texttt{LePhare} with similar parameters to those used in the COSMOS2015 and COSMOS2020 catalogs \citep{Ilbert+15, Laigle+16, Weaver+22}.
-Since we are working with high redshift data and are interested in a statistical study of a broad population of galaxies, we use only galaxy SED templates, excluding stellar and QSO templates.
+For each Monte Carlo realization, we refitted the stellar mass of every galaxy based on its MC-assigned redshift.
+In order to refit the masses, we used \texttt{LePhare} with similar parameters to those used in the COSMOS2015 and COSMOS2020 catalogs \citep{Ilbert+15, Laigle+16, Weaver+22}.
+Since we are working with high-redshift data and are interested in a statistical study of a broad population of galaxies, we used only galaxy SED templates, excluding stellar and QSO templates.
 In this section, we briefly discuss the parameters used for the SED fits.

-The SED fitting is performed using the flux densities reported in COSMOS2020.
-As described in Section \ref{sSect:C20}, for a given a band \texttt{XXXX}, we use the aperture-to-total corrected flux density reported under \texttt{XXXX\_FLUX\_APER3}, and its error from the COSMOS2020 Classic catalog.
-When available, we use fluxes from 35 bands including all ground-based observations, \emph{Spitzer}/\emph{IRAC} channels 1 and 2, and NUV and FUV data from GALEX.
-We apply a systematic magnitude offset to the reported photometry (\texttt{APPLY\_SYSSHIFT} in \texttt{LePhare}) given in Table 3 of \citet{Weaver+22}.
+The SED fitting was performed using the flux densities reported in COSMOS2020.
+As described in Section \ref{sSect:C20}, for a given a band \texttt{XXXX}, we used the aperture-to-total corrected flux density reported under \texttt{XXXX\_FLUX\_APER3}, and its error from the COSMOS2020 Classic catalog.
+When available, we used fluxes from 35 bands including all ground-based observations, \emph{Spitzer}/\emph{IRAC} channels 1 and 2, and NUV and FUV data from GALEX.
+We applied a systematic magnitude offset to the reported photometry (\texttt{APPLY\_SYSSHIFT} in \texttt{LePhare}) given in Table 3 of \citet{Weaver+22}.